-Overweight, Obesity, and Physical Inactivity You are more likely to develop type 2 diabetes if you are not physically active and are overweight or obese.
-Excess weight sometimes causes insulin resistance and is common in people with type 2 diabetes.
-The location of body fat also makes a difference.
-Type 2 diabetes, the most common type of diabetes, is a disease that occurs when blood glucose, also called blood sugar, is too high.
+Overweight, obesity, and physical inactivity are all factors that can lead to the development of type 2 diabetes.
+Excess weight can cause insulin resistance, which is a common symptom of type 2 diabetes.
+The location of body fat also plays a role in the development of this condition.
+Type 2 diabetes is a chronic disease that occurs when the body's blood glucose, also known as blood sugar, is too high.

 Glucose is the main source of energy for the body and comes from the food we eat.
 Insulin, a hormone produced by the pancreas, helps glucose enter cells to be used as an energy source.
 In type 2 diabetes, either the body does not produce enough insulin or it does not use it properly.
 This results in too much glucose staying in the blood and not enough reaching the cells.